 Set in an alternate reality where Russia landed on the Moon before the USA in 1969, For All Mankind is a sprawling sci-fi epic that blurs the line between historical fact and fantasy.
 Creator/producer Ronald D. Moore (Battlestar Galactica) has built a timeline where the space race never ended, crafting three seasons that have landed For All Mankind in review site Rotten Tomatoes’ upper stratosphere.
 It’s a sci-fi saga, political thriller, and family drama in one.

-Recommended movies on Apple TV Plus
+Best movies on Apple TV+